arman000/marty/README.md

 making it generally available as a platform for working with versioned data and scripts.
 However, some rspec and cucumber tests are still in the parent and have yet to be ported.
 Also, documentation is sorely lacking.
-Hopefully, this will be rectified sometime in 2015.
+Hopefully, this will be rectified soon.